minerva-university/cs162-test/2019/spring/Sterne-TT@9am/pepe-flores.md

 2. _Details_:
 	+ Likes to read
 	+ Enjoys listening to music
-	+ Delights learning and trying different cuisines
+	+ Is passionate for learning and trying different cuisines